init1-dev/react-image-search-app/README.md

 ### OPTIONAL
 - develop: in search view -> lazy load to get more results
-- develop: in search view -> if image saved fill heart red, if clicked again delete from saved
 - develop: in saved view -> dialog to select filters, image format (ver, hor), nº of results, etc..

 ### FUTURE IDEAS